Jackington6600/Arcus/Arcus.md

    </td>
    <td>Psychic Swap
    </td>
-   <td>Choose 2 creatures within 100ft and swap the current negative conditions affecting them.
+   <td><wip>Choose 2 creatures within 100ft and swap the current negative conditions affecting them.
 Either creature can spend 2 WILL points to prevent their current negative conditions from changing.
    </td>
    <td>A+E, 100ft, 2 targets
    </td>